Logout

 Pre-Rehab, Vegas' casino pools were mostly places for hotel guests to relax, get some sun, drink, and perhaps play a little blackjack.
 Post-Rehab, the bean counters saw that they could monetize relatively quiet daytime hours and spaces.

 As for who goes to dayclubs, it's decidedly the young folk, Gen Z and Millennials mostly, in their 20s and 30s.
-Groups consist of bachelor and bachelorette parties, Influencers and the social-media crowd, convention attendees, and the casinos' best customers: high-end VIPs who spend thousands on cabanas or get them comped from whale play.
+Groups consist of bachelor and bachelorette parties, influencers and the social-media crowd, convention attendees, and the casinos' best customers: high-end VIPs who spend thousands on cabanas or get them comped from whale play.
 Many come specifically to see a major DJ who's appearing, some of whom command six-figure fees for a single afternoon set.

 Are they successful and do people party 24/7?
 Stay tuned for our thrilling Part 2 of the dayclub phenomenon.